DC Sherani For Eradication Of Poaching, Deforestation - UrduPoint

 DC Sherani For Eradication Of Poaching, Deforestation

-Deputy Commissioner Sherani Hazrat Wali Kakar on Thursday stressed for complete eradication of wildlife poaching and deforestation in the area to protect the indigenous species
+Deputy Commissioner Sherani Hazrat Wali Kakarr stressed for complete eradication of wildlife poaching and deforestation in the area to protect the indigenous species

-SHERANI, (UrduPoint / Pakistan Point News - 27th Oct, 2022 ) :Deputy Commissioner Sherani Hazrat Wali Kakar on Thursday stressed for complete eradication of wildlife poaching and deforestation in the area to protect the indigenous species.
+SHERANI, (UrduPoint / Pakistan Point News - 29th Oct, 2022 ) :Deputy Commissioner Sherani Hazrat Wali Kakarr stressed for complete eradication of wildlife poaching and deforestation in the area to protect the indigenous species.

 While sharing his exclusive measures for the protection of nature and wildlife species, he told APP that he had directed law enforcement officers in Mani Khwa to have strict vigilance of all forests and wildlife amid punitive measures for the prevention of poaching and to protect endangered species in the area from poachers under the Wildlife Act 2014.